Ladislaus IV of Hungary: First years of majority (1277–1278)

 Joachim Gutkeled died while battling against the Babonići in April 1277.
-A month later, an assembly of the prelates, barons, noblemen, and Cumans declared Ladislaus to be of age.
-The estates of the realm also authorized the 15-year-old monarch to restore internal peace with all possible means.
+A month later, an assembly of the prelates, barons, noblemen and Cumans declared Ladislaus to be of age.
+The estates of the realm also authorised the 15-year-old monarch to restore internal peace with all possible means.
 Ladislaus then invaded the Kőszegis's domains in Transdanubia, but could not defeat them.
 He met Rudolf I of Germany in Hainburg an der Donau on 11 November to confirm their alliance against Ottokar II of Bohemia.

-After the royal army captured the rebellious Nicholas Geregye's fortress at Adorján (now Adrian in Romania), Ladislaus held a "general assembly" for seven counties along the River Tisza in early summer of 1278.
+After the royal army captured the rebellious Nicholas Geregye's fortress at Adorján (now Adrian in Romania), Ladislaus held a "general assembly" for seven counties along the River Tisza in the early summer of 1278.
 The assembly condemned two rebellious local noblemen to death.
 In Transdanubia, Ivan Kőszegi attempted to play off Ladislaus's father's first cousin, Andrew the Venetian, against Ladislaus.
 Andrew demanded Slavonia for himself, but returned to Venice without success.

 Ladislaus joined forces with Rudolf I of Germany to launch a campaign against Ottokar II.
 Ladislaus's troops played a decisive role in Rudolf's victory in the Battle on the Marchfeld on 26 August.
 Ottokar was killed in the battlefield.
 After the battle, King Rudolf I gave Ladislaus "his thanks, declaring that through his help all Austria and Styria had been restored to him", according to Ladislaus's chronicler, Simon of Kéza.